Eradication of infectious diseases: Yaws

+Others

 Malaria

 Malaria has been eliminated from most of Europe, North America, Australia, North Africa and the Caribbean, and parts of South America, Asia and Southern Africa.
 The WHO defines "elimination" (or "malaria free") as having no domestic transmission (indigenous cases) for the past three years.
 They also define "pre-elimination" and "elimination" stages when a country has fewer than 5 or 1, respectively, cases per 1000 people at risk per year.

-In 1955 the WHO launched the Global Malaria Eradication Program.
+In 1955, WHO launched the Global Malaria Eradication Program.
 Support waned, and the program was suspended in 1969.
 Since 2000, support for eradication has increased, although some actors in the global health community (including voices within the WHO) thought that eradication as goal was premature and that setting strict deadlines for eradication may be counterproductive as they are likely to be missed.

 According to the WHO's World Malaria Report 2015, the global mortality rate for malaria fell by 60% between 2000 and 2015.
 The WHO targeted a further 90% reduction between 2015 and 2030, with a 40% reduction and eradication in 10 countries by 2020.
 However, the 2020 goal was missed with a slight increase in cases compared to 2015.

 While 31 out of 92 endemic countries were estimated to be on track with the WHO goals for 2020, 15 countries reported an increase of 40% or more between 2015 and 2020.
 Between 2000 and 30 June 2021, twelve countries were certified by the WHO as being malaria-free.
 Argentina and Algeria were declared free of malaria in 2019.
 El Salvador and China were declared malaria free in the first half of 2021.

 Regional disparities were evident: Southeast Asia was on track to meet WHO's 2020 goals, while Africa, Americas, Eastern Mediterranean and West Pacific regions were off-track.

 The six Greater Mekong Subregion countries aim for elimination of P. falciparum transmitted malaria by 2025 and elimination of all malaria by 2030, having achieved a 97% and 90% reduction of cases respectively since 2000.
 Ahead of World Malaria Day, 25 April 2021, WHO named 25 countries in which it is working to eliminate malaria by 2025 as part of its E-2025 initiative.

 A major challenge to malaria elimination is the persistence of malaria in border regions, making international cooperation crucial.